ibnumardini/three-js-for-make-animation-element-3D-on-browser/README.md

 # Hello Guys!

 Hi!
 I'm  **Fatkur**.
-This is my simple repository, about scraping data with node js :)
+This is my simple repository, about threeJS. we can build animation 3D in browser :)
 > **Note:** I hope you **Enjoyed**.
 Thanks :)